phomlish/Tiernan/DOCS/README.md

     go make

 # INSTALL

-install the package creator from https://jrsoftware.org/isinfo.php run INNO and open SUPPORT/t inno setup.iss press PLAY in INNO and follow the prompts
+I used Inno windows installer. install the package creator from https://jrsoftware.org/isinfo.php run INNO and open SUPPORT/t inno setup.iss press Compile and then execute Support/Output/mysetup.exe OR press PLAY in INNO
-Ignore the Support/Output directory created by the INNO installer
+    follow the prompts

 The installer package will install the application for WIndows.
 The application will start-on-boot.